kawasaki-kento/TextSegmentation.jl/README.md

 println(result)
 >>> 000100001000
 ```
- - C99 is a method for determining segment boundaries through segmented clustering.
+ - C99 is a method for determining segment boundaries through divisive clustering.
  - window_size is used to create a rank matrix and specifies the range of adjacent sentences to be referenced.
  - std_coeff is used for the threshold that determines the segment boundary. μ and v are the mean and variance of the gradient δD(n) of the internal density.
 The threshold value is calculated by the following equation.